andyneff/readynas-auto-decrypt/README.md

 In these example, `/dev/sdg1` is the hard drive partition.
 Yours will be different, and may not even have the 1 at the end, depending on how you formatted your drive.

 * How to manually run script: `/opt/usb-auto-decrypt/decrypt_usb /dev/sdg1`.
-This runs in verbose mode, so plenty of info to find errors with.
+The only intended output is when the database is updated, so that should help tell you when you should see it in the UI. (add `set -xv` to turn on verbose mode for any bash script)
 * How to manually run service: `systemctl start usb-decrypt@/dev/sdg1`, for example with `sdg1` being the device name
   * `systemctl status usb-decrypt@/dev/sdg1` should show the last 5 lines or so of output from the script, to help debug
 * How to test the udev rule: `udevadm test --action=add $(udevadm info /dev/sdg1 -q path)`